 Upon setting up the M65 RGB Elite, the first place you’ll want to visit is the DPI section.
 Once there, you can program up to five DPI profiles that can easily be cycled through with the DPI buttons atop the mouse.
 You can also assign each DPI setting a unique color, making profiles easily distinguishable with a cursory glance.
 The sniper button can also be adjusted and is set to 400 DPI by default.

 Elsewhere in iCUE, you can perform a surface calibration (which you should do), set up macros, and of course, configure the RGB lighting.
 There are two lighting zones, made up of the scroll wheel area and the Corsair logo at the back of the mouse.

-Those of us who prefer a heavy gaming mouse are likely in the minority, and if you’re looking for a meaty mouse, the M65 RGB Elite isn’t it.
+Those of us who prefer a heavy gaming mouse are likely in the minority, and if you’re looking for a meaty mouse, the M65 RGB Elite is not for you.
 You’d be better suited with the Corsair Glaive RGB or the newer Ironclaw RGB.

-And of course, as its name implies, the M65 RGB Elite is replete with well-executed RGB lighting that is especially striking on the white version.
+And of course, as its name implies, the M65 RGB Elite is loaded with well-executed RGB lighting that is especially striking on the white version.